vendia/examples/share/data-modeling/domain-driven-design/pattern1/README.md

 # Modeling

-Since CRM is an independent function we will assume it is a domain on its own.
+Since CRM is an independent business unit we will assume it is a domain on its own.
 Inside CRM, we will have multiple sub-domains; customer account is one such sub-domain.
 You can model a customer account as a Bounded Context.
 Since CRM will perform frequent lookup, search, and filter on customer records by customerId, you will index customer accounts on customerId property.

 # Create a Uni